CGLemon/Sayuri/bash/README.md

 --resign-playouts 75         # Use this playout if someone's winrate below
                              # threshold.

---resign-threshold 0.02      # If someone's winrate is below this value,
+--resign-threshold 0.05      # If someone's winrate is below this value,
                              # will use the resign-playouts.

+--resign-discard-prob 0.8    # Discard the training data in 80% when someome
+                             # has already won the game.

 --parallel-games 128         # Parallel games at the same time.
 --batch-size 64              # Network evalutaion batch size.